How do credit limits work and what limit can I get?

 Sometimes you can request a credit limit when you apply for a card.
 But as credit limits are subject to the credit card company's lending criteria, there's no way to calculate your exact limit in advance.
 All you'll know for sure is that if your application is approved, you'll get at least the minimum credit limit for that card.

-What is a credit card limit?
+What is the minimum credit limit?

-What factors can affect my credit limit application?
+What factors can affect my credit limit?

 How can I calculate my own credit limit?

 While there is no way to work out the exact credit limit you'll be offered, you can use the following questions to estimate a credit limit that works for you: